MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot.md

 Extend Defender for IoT's agentless<!-- I presume this is different in Defender and does use agents --> security features to include enterprise IoT devices.
 Add the enterprise IoT security feature to your existing Microsoft Defender for Endpoint<!-- license? or remove to your?-->, and view related alerts, vulnerabilities, and recommendations for IoT devices in Microsoft Defender.

-Microsoft Defender for IoT seamlessly integrates with Microsoft Defender XDR<!-- remove XDR?--> and Defender for Endpoint to both discover IoT devices and provide security value, including purpose-built alerts, recommendations, and vulnerability data.
+Microsoft Defender for IoT seamlessly integrates with Microsoft Defender portal and Defender for Endpoint to both discover IoT devices and provide security value, including purpose-built alerts, recommendations, and vulnerability data.
 <!-- I dont know if this image is still appropriate? -->
 :::image type="content" source="media/enterprise-for-iot/eiot-architecture.png" alt-text="The architecture showing the use of Enterprise IoT":::